Diana Dors: British stardom

-The success of her movies, particularly Kid for Two Farthings, led to British exhibitors voting her the ninth-most popular British star at the box office in 1955 – the sole female star in the top ten.
-She ranked after Dirk Bogarde, John Mills, Norman Wisdom, Alastair Sim, Kenneth More, Jack Hawkins, Richard Todd and Michael Redgrave, and in front of Alec Guinness.
+The success of her movies, particularly Kid for Two Farthings, led to British exhibitors voting her the ninth-most popular British star at the box office in 1955 – the sole female star in the top 10.
+She ranked after Dirk Bogarde, John Mills, Norman Wisdom, Alastair Sim, Kenneth More, Jack Hawkins, Richard Todd, and Michael Redgrave, and in front of Alec Guinness.
 In November 1955 the press criticised her for wearing revealing necklines when meeting royalty.

 Dors made a fourth film with Thompson, Yield to the Night (1956), filmed in late 1955.
 It was a crime drama with Dors playing a role similar to Ruth Ellis.
 She received some of the best reviews of her career.
 She was acclaimed at the 1956 Cannes Film Festival.
+J. Lee Thompson said he cast Dors in Yield over the objections of the studio who wanted Olivia de Havilland adding in May 1956 that "I must find a new part for Diana Dors.
+I'm looking for one all the time.
+It isn't easy because you can't take chances with Diana – not any more..."
+But she would never work with Thompson again.

-She turned down the female lead in Rank's The Big Money.
+Dors turned down the female lead in Rank's The Big Money.
 On being offered that role and turning it down, she said:If that's the best you can offer, then I'm rather surprised […] They still think I'm only good for the dumb blonde parts I played five years ago, I thought everyone in the business knew I'd come some way since then.

-She later said:After I did Yield to the Night it [all the publicity] went a bit sour.
+She later said:After I did Yield to the Night, it [all the publicity] went a bit sour.
 It should have been toned down to give me the chance to become a serious actress.

 Hollywood

 RKO

 Dors' performance attracted interest in Hollywood.
-In February 1956 she guest starred on a TV special Bob Hope made in England.
+In February 1956, she guest-starred on a TV special Bob Hope made in England.

-In May 1956 Dors signed a contract with RKO to support George Gobel in I Married a Woman.
+In May 1956, Dors signed a contract with RKO to support George Gobel in I Married a Woman.
 She left Southampton on board the Queen Elizabeth for New York City and then to Hollywood.
 She said: I'm hoping to enjoy myself, keep my sense of fun and do a good job.
 It took me 10 years [of] hard work in poor[ly received] pictures, in revue, in straight plays, and touring to become a star, and I don't intend to let Hollywood push me about, crop my hair, change my style or personality.